cj667113/VirtualMachine_to_OCI-VM/README.md

 ## Prerequirements

-Your Virtual Machine must be set up to use VMDK, and the original OS must be installed with EFI and LVM enabled.
+Your Virtual Machine must be set up to use VMDK, and the original OS must be installed with LEGECY BIOS and LVM enabled.

 Your Virtualbox must be configured to export the VM to OCI Object storage after running the script.